Son Lux: History

 In February 2021, Son Lux announced that their next album, Tomorrows III, would be released on April 16, 2021, and was scheduled to be the final album in the Tomorrows trilogy.

 In 2022, the band composed the musical score for the film Everything Everywhere All At Once.
 The 49-track soundtrack released on April 8, 2022, and includes collaborations with Mitski, David Byrne, a flute-playing André 3000, Randy Newman, Moses Sumney, and yMusic, plus others.
 The score was nominated for Best Original Score at the 95th Academy Awards, where it lost to Volker Bertelmann's score for All Quiet on the Western Front.

 In 2024, Son Lux, in collaboration with the Bluecoats, announced a 2-year musical partnership including the use of three Son Lux titles in the 2024 competitive Drum Corps International season, and new music composed for use in Summer 2025.

+In 2025, the band composed the musical score for the Marvel Cinematic Universe film Thunderbolts*, with the soundtrack releasing on April 30, 2025.

+In May 2026, the band released "Endlessly" as the lead single for their album Out Into.
+The album is scheduled to release on September 18, 2026.